The Two Pots: The Fable

 There is a short Greek version of the fable and a longer, more circumstantial late Latin poem by Avianus.
 It concerns two pots, one of earthenware and the other of metal, that are being swept along a river.
-While the metal pot is willing that they should journey together, the clay pot hopes it will keep its distance for ‘Whether the wave crashes me into you or you into me, in either case I will be the only victim’.
+While the metal pot is willing that they should journey together, the clay pot hopes it will keep its distance for 'Whether the wave crashes me into you or you into me, in either case I will be the only victim'.
 The moral drawn is that equal partnership is best, and especially that the poor or powerless should avoid the company of the powerful.

-In this connection, there is a likeness between the story and a passage in the debated book of Ecclesiasticus that advises caution in such unequal relationships: 'Have no fellowship with one that is richer than thyself.
+In this connection, there is a likeness between the story and a passage in the deuterocanonical biblical Book of Ecclesiasticus that advises caution in such unequal relationships: 'Have no fellowship with one that is richer than thyself.
 What agreement shall the earthen pot have with the kettle?
-For if they knock one against the other, it shall be broken' (13.2-3).
-Since this particular scripture is in Greek and dates from the 2nd century BCE, it is possible that the passage quoted and the fable are both based on a popular proverb.
+For if they knock one against the other, it shall be broken' (13.2–3).
+Since this particular text is in Greek and dates from the 2nd century BCE, it is possible that the passage quoted and the fable are both based on a popular proverb.
 But there is also a connection with a later Talmudic proverb which underlines the no-win situation of the fable: 'If a pot falls upon a stone, woe to the pot; if a stone falls upon a pot, woe to the pot; either way, woe to the pot' (Esther Rabbah, 7:10).

-Yet another oriental connection with this proverbial lore occurs in the Indian Panchatantra.
+Another non-Greek connection with this proverbial lore occurs in the Indian Panchatantra.
 In its second section, which deals with the gaining of friends, there is a long debate between Hiranyaka the rat and Laghupatanaka the crow about partnership between such natural enemies as themselves.
 One of the points made is that 'Friendship with bad men is like a pot of clay, easy to break but difficult to rejoin.
 With good men it is like a pot of gold, difficult to break but easy to mend.'
 Here once again we find earthenware and metal pots contrasted.

 The connection with the passage in Ecclesiasticus was noted by Andrea Alciato in the various editions of his Emblemata.
 The aim of his collection was to point a moral lesson through an iconic illustration, supported by Latin verses (and translations into other languages) and a commentary.
 The fable of the two pots was chosen to illustrate the Latin proverb Aliquid mali propter vicinum malum (Bad comes of a bad neighbour), which Erasmus had included in his Adagia (Adage 32).
 The English poet Geoffrey Whitney followed Alciato in all this, using an illustration from one of his editions in his Choice of Emblemes (1568), but supporting it with an 18-line poem of his own.
 The final stanza sums up the meaning of the fable: